-Einstein was born in Ulm, Germany, where an uncle – Jakob Einstein, an engineer – introduced him to science and math.
-At age 17, he enrolled in the Swiss Polytechnic Institute after failing the entrance exam the previous year.
+Albert Einstein was born on March 14, 1879, in Ulm, Germany.
+An uncle – Jakob Einstein, an engineer – introduced him to science and math.
+At age 17, he enrolled in the Swiss Polytechnic Institute (after failing the entrance exam the previous year).
 He graduated in 1900, and in 1902 he became a junior patent examiner in the Swiss Patent Office in Bern, Switzerland, where he specialized in electrical devices.

 The first of the four miracle year papers explained what’s called the photoelectric effect.
 It’s one of the bases for modern-day electronics, with practical applications such as night vision devices.
 His paper on the photoelectric effect helped pave the way for quantum mechanics by establishing that light is both a particle and a wave.

-Brownian motion.
 Another 1905 paper related to Brownian motion.
-In it, Einstein stated that the seemingly random motion of particles in a fluid (Brownian motion) was a predictable, measurable part of the movement of atoms and molecules.
-This helped establish the Kinetic Molecular Theory of Heat, which says that, if you heat something, its molecules begin to vibrate.
-At this same time, Einstein provided definitive confirmation that atoms and molecules actually exist.
+In it, Einstein stated that the seemingly random motion of particles in a fluid (Brownian motion) was a predictable, measurable part of the movement of atoms and and molecules.
+This helped establish the kinetic theory of heat, which defines heat as the movement, or vibration, of molecules.